OpenAPI Documentation¶

 An OpenAPI definition can then be used by documentation generation tools to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

-Since a web application knows by definition the paths it is handling, and since a certain amount of metadata can be inferred from the source code, BlackSheep implements automatic generation of OpenAPI Documentation, and offers an API to enrich the documentation with information that cannot be inferred from the source code.
+Since a web application inherently knows the paths it handles and a certain amount of metadata can be inferred from the source code, BlackSheep provides automatic generation of OpenAPI documentation.
+It also offers an API to enhance the documentation with additional information that cannot be inferred from the source code.

 If you followed the Getting started: MVC tutorial,

-its project template is configured to include an example of OpenAPI
+the project template is preconfigured to include an example of OpenAPI

-Documentation and to expose a Swagger UI at /docs
+documentation and to expose a Swagger UI at the /docs

 path.